 Asciidoctor?

 Asciidoctor is yet another lightweight formatting language, with official implementations in Ruby, JavaScript, and Java.
 Processing tools transform it into HTML, PDF, and other formats.
 Like Markdown, I find it easy to read and write the format.
-Like reStructuredText and [Org][org], it provides structures suited for technical and long form writing.
+Like reStructuredText and Org, it provides structures suited for technical and long form writing.
 Oh, and clearly labeled hooks for extending if the built-in structures don’t quite meet your needs.

 What’s this got to do with Hugo?

-Hugo shines with Markdown, but you can use other content formats as well.
-It supports Org files directly through go-org. reStructuredText is supported if you have rst2html.py
+Hugo shines with Markdown, but you can use other content

-installed.
 Asciidoc and Asciidoctor are supported if you have their processors installed.
-And like [Jekyll][jekyll], Hugo supports HTML as an HTML authoring language if you tack some front matter onto it.

 I enjoy the flexibility.
 And that bit about supporting HTML as an authoring language is about to come in real handy.